-German Shepherd vs Australian Shepherd both sport luxurious, long hair which needs regular grooming to maintain.
-Both breeds have a double coat which provides protection for the dog when they are herding.
+German Shepherd vs Australian Shepherd both sport luxurious, long hair that needs regular grooming to maintain.
+Both breeds have a double coat which protects the dog when they are herding.
 This double coat sheds a lot in both breeds.

 German Shepherd vs Australian Shepherd – Temperament

-German Shepherd vs Australian Shepherd are working dogs and need lots of exercise.
+German Shepherd vs Australian Shepherd are working dogs and need lots of exercises.
 They like having a job to keep them mentally stimulated.
-Both breeds need something to keep them active or they will likely start showing destructive behaviours like chewing furniture or excessive barking.
+Both breeds need something to keep them active, or they will likely start showing destructive behaviours like chewing furniture or excessive barking.

-German Shepherds can be more protective of their owners, but Aussies can be cautious of strangers as well.
+German Shepherds can be more protective of their owners, but Aussies can also be cautious of strangers.
 Good socialisation when Aussies are young can help them feel more comfortable with new people and situations.

-In general, German Shepherd vs Australian Shepherd are not well suited to apartment living.
+In general, German Shepherd vs Australian Shepherd is not well suited to apartment living.
 With limited space to use up their energy, both breeds are likely to exhibit destructive behaviours and become very unhappy.
-However, if you are very active with your dog during the day, this living situation might work for you.
+However, this living situation might work for you if you are very active with your dog during the day.

-Australian Shepherds have a slightly longer average lifespan at 12-14 years, compared to the German Shepherd average lifespan of 9-12 years.
-Many believe this is because the German Shepherds are a bit larger than Aussies in size, but there are many other factors that come into play for a dog’s lifespan, including genetics, health, diet, and lifestyle.
-Making sure your dog has a healthy lifestyle and diet will make a big impact on their lifespan.
+Australian Shepherds have a slightly longer average lifespan of 12-14 years, compared to the German Shepherd average lifespan of 9-12 years.
+Many believe this is because German Shepherds are a bit larger than Aussies in size.
+Still, many other factors come into play for a dog’s lifespan, including genetics, health, diet, and lifestyle.
+Making sure your dog has a healthy lifestyle and diet will significantly impact their lifespan.

-German Shepherd vs Australian Shepherd are very intelligent and are generally very easy to train.
-All training should start when the dog is young to lay the right foundation as they grow.
+German Shepherd vs Australian Shepherd are brilliant and are generally very easy to train.
+All training should start when the dog is young to lay the proper foundation as they grow.
 One of the main challenges experienced with training Australian Shepherds is keeping their focus.
 Teaching a “look” command where your dog looks at you for instruction is one way to redirect lost attention.
-Conversely, German Shepherds tend to have a more natural focus on their owners during training.
-Positive reinforcement and consistency are key for training both breeds successfully.
+Conversely, German Shepherds tend to focus more naturally on their owners during training.
+Positive reinforcement and consistency are vital for training both breeds successfully.

-We hope you gained some good takeaways about the differences between these two dog breeds, although the German Shepherd vs Australian Shepherd are quite similar – they’re still quite unique in their own ways!
+We hope you gained some excellent takeaways about the differences between these two dog breeds; However, the German Shepherd vs Australian Shepherd is quite similar – they’re still unique in their ways!